bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ### Test the Container Locally

-Before uploading the container to the Bacalhau network, test it locally to make sure it works.
+Before we upload the container to the Bacalhau network, we should test it locally to make sure it works.

 ```bash